k-melnyk/graphKKE/README.md

       pages={2539-2561}
     }
    ```
-   [1] Hsiao  A.  et  al.  “Members  of  the  human  gut  mi-crobiota involved in recovery from Vibrio choleraeinfection”.
-In:Nature515 (Jan.
+   [1] Hsiao  A.  et  al.  "Members  of  the  human  gut  mi-crobiota involved in recovery from Vibrio choleraeinfection".
+In:Nature 515 (Jan.
 2014), pp. 423–426.
    ```
    @article{CholeraInfOriginal,
     author = {Hsiao A. and Shamsir Ahmed AM. and Subramanian S. and Griffin NW. and Drewry LL. and Petri WA. and Haque R. and Ahmed T. and Gordon JI.},